 DNS tool

-Inspect SOA serials and zone authority metadata across DNS resolvers.
+Check SOA records worldwide to compare serial numbers, primary nameservers and zone authority data across independent DNS resolvers.

 Record type